2015

 Department of Health and Social Care

-Concerns summary The report detailed gross failings of nursing care for a patient with a learning disability and highlighted the risk of making assumptions about health based on external appearance, stressing the need for better communication with carers.
+Concerns summary (AI summary) The report detailed gross failings of nursing care for a patient with a learning disability and highlighted the risk of making assumptions about health based on external appearance, stressing the need for better communication with carers.

 Julia Hayward